Ekitji/siem/README.md

 Build your queries layer on layer.. so check for service/schedule task creations, check for the process creation with parent as services or schtasks.
 Its possible that some system creates the service or schedule task but the binary path etc does not exist and the process creation never happens.
 But the vulnerability is still there.

+To reduce query load and probably whitelisting.. it may be a good idea to have queries separated for clients/servers.
+So a set of queries only used for the cliend endpoints and same set used for server endpoints.

 ## Uninstall processes
 Its likely that if a user can trigger an installation, they can also trigger a uninstallation.
 Uninstall processes are of interest regardles of where the filepath is.